The third season of Netflix's Stranger Things is upon us; we're finally back home, revisiting 1980s Hawkins.

 After the mind-blowing events of season 2, our cast of young heroes and heroines have gone back to living life normally.

-However, it soon transpires that their hard-won peace won't last forever as the evil they fought off twice before looks set to return with old threats and new.
+However, it soon transpires that their hard-won peace won't last forever as the evil they fought off twice before returns, with old threats and new.

 The group's dynamic looks set for its biggest shakeup in the whole series as the characters continue to grow.

 They'll have to put emerging differences aside if they are to triumph once again over the evil that threatens the people of Hawkins.